 Using participatory and learning-based approaches for environmental management to help achieve constructive behaviour change This report from Will Allen, Margaret Kilvington, and Chrys Horn looks at how agencies can influence people’s behaviour to improve environmental management.
 It highlights new approaches that work with multi-stakeholder groups and teams, in particular those which improve motivation, information flows, and collaborative learning.
 The report covers four main areas: i) a review of contemporary approaches to environmental policy making; ii) a review of frameworks for supporting behaviour change; iii) providing an outline of the key concepts for managing participation in practice; and iv) a description of techniques for building group capacity for environmental change.

-Public participation and climate change adaptation This Tyndall Centre working paper by Roger Few, Katrina Brown and Emma L. Tompkins discusses prospects for inclusive approaches to adaptation, drawing particularly on studies of long-term coastal management in the UK and elsewhere.
-The authors acknowledge that public participation is an important normative goal in formulating response to climate change risks, but argue that its practice must be sensitive to existing critiques of participatory processes from other contexts.
+Public participation and climate change adaptation: Avoiding the illusion of inclusion.
+This 2007 working paper by Roger Few, Katrina Brown and Emma L. Tompkins acknowledges that public participation is an important normative goal in formulating response to climate change risks, but argue that its practice must be sensitive to existing critiques of participatory processes from other contexts.
 Involving a wide range of stakeholders in decision-making presents fundamental challenges for climate policy, many of which are embedded in relations of power.
-In the case of anticipatory response to climate change, these challenges become magnified because of the long-term and uncertain nature of the problem.
-Without due consideration of these issues, a tension between principles of public participation and anticipatory adaptation is likely to emerge and may result in an overly-managed form of inclusion that is unlikely to satisfy either participatory or instrumental goals.
-Alternative, more narrowly instrumental approaches to participation are more likely to succeed in this context, as long as the scope and limitations of public involvement are made explicit from the outset.
+They remind us that without due consideration of these issues, a tension between principles of public participation and anticipatory adaptation is likely to emerge and may result in an overly-managed form of inclusion that is unlikely to satisfy either participatory or instrumental goals.

 Understanding participatory research in the context of natural resource management – paradigms, approaches and typologies.
 This paper has been written by Kirsten Probst and Jürgen Hagmann, with contributions from Maria Fernandez and Jacqueline Ashby.
 It points out that in the field of natural resource management (NRM), which emerged as a new integration domain in the agricultural sciences, participatory research is conceptually and operationally still in its infancy and a range of activities are labeled”participatory research”.
 The paper aims at shedding some light on this confusion.
 Based on a review of literature and internet sites, it provides an overview of the CGIAR’s current NRM research practice, analysing the impact orientation, research foci, the pathway/strategy to impact and the role of participatory research.
 The paper also offers a framework which helps to differentiate approaches to innovation development and to “unpack” the blurred concept of “participatory research”.